Penang Chinese Chamber of Commerce: Membership

-The Chamber now has more than a thousand members composed of individuals, corporations as well as commercial associations and trade guilds.
-The members of PCCC are from various business sectors, including enterprises, financial institutions, listed companies, housing & construction, garment & textiles, sole-agents & retailers.
+The Chamber now has more than a thousand members composed of individuals and corporations as well as commercial associations and trade guilds.
+The members of PCCC are from various business sectors, including enterprises, financial institutions, listed companies, housing & construction, garments & textiles, sole agents & retailers.

 Organization

-Policy formulation and decision making at the highest level of PCCC are vested in a 51-member General Committee headed by a President; assisted by a Deputy President and 3 Vice-Presidents.
-A 14-member Executive Committee elected from the ranks of the General Committee meet regularly to supervise the implementation of the policies and strategies formulated and planned by the latter while a permanent Secretariat takes charge of the day-to-day running of the Chamber's affairs.
+Policy formulation and decision-making at the highest level of PCCC are vested in a 51-member General Committee headed by a president and assisted by a deputy president and 3 vice presidents.
+A 14-member Executive Committee elected from the ranks of the General Committee meets regularly to supervise the implementation of the policies and strategies formulated and planned by the latter, while a permanent Secretariat takes charge of the day-to-day running of the Chamber's affairs.

-There are 9 Working Committees and 3 Ad Hoc Committees charged with various specific functional topics such as small and medium enterprises & human resources development, economics, finance & taxation, housing & construction, infrastructure & public facilities, information technology, transport, logistics & customs, Malaysia-China business development, tourism etc. all geared towards complementing the Chamber's important role as a conduit for the exchange of views and information between the Authorities and business community and in promoting the interest of its members in particular and the economic well-being of the country in general.
+There are 9 working committees and 3 ad hoc committees charged with various specific functional topics such as small and medium enterprises & human resources development, economics, finance & taxation, housing & construction, infrastructure & public facilities, information technology, transport, logistics & customs, Malaysia-China business development, tourism, etc., all geared towards complementing the Chamber's important role as a conduit for the exchange of views and information between the authorities and business community and in promoting the interest of its members in particular and the economic well-being of the country in general.

 Links

-The Chamber has great rapport with the Government at regional as well as national level through its direct affiliation to the Associated Chinese Chamber of Commerce and Industry of Malaysia and indirect connection with the National Chamber of Commerce and Industry of Malaysia.
+The Chamber has close ties with the government at the regional as well as national level through its direct affiliation with the Associated Chinese Chamber of Commerce and Industry of Malaysia and indirect connection with the National Chamber of Commerce and Industry of Malaysia.
 PCCC is officially represented at the following public bodies: